Shreya-Mondal12/video-analysis-platform/README.md

-#  VisionCat — Video Analysis Platform
+#  VisionTrack — Video Analysis Platform

 A full-stack video analysis platform that detects cat presence in video frames using **YOLOv8** — runs fully locally, no API key needed, no cost per frame.